proxectonos/simil-eval/README.md

     ```sh install.sh```
 2. Edit the environment variables in the file ```./configs/.env```.

-## How to Perform Cosine/MoverScore/BertScore Evaluations (QA Datasets)
+## How to Perform Similarity Evaluations

 1. Load the evaluation environment.
 2. Navigate to the ```./launchers``` folder.